samvaicius/Projects/Fitbit-Image-Rotation/README.md

 <h2>Goal</h2>

-Fitbit had no app / clockface that resembled the rotating image clock face of apple watches and I wanted a solution to that.
-This is a personal solution due to the images needing to be directly imported through code and resources.
+The lack of an app or clock face that mimicked the visually dynamic rotating image clock face of Apple Watches on Fitbit devices prompted the need for a solution.
+This project aims to address this gap by utilizing custom code and resources to directly import and display images on the Fitbit device, fulfilling a personal requirement for a more immersive user experience.

 <h2>Installation</h2>